HACKER097/wisdom-tree/README.md

 # Tipping

 Before you consider donating, please note that I am still a school student and code in my free time, donating **will not** help me work on wisdom-tree or my other projects faster.
-Your tip can end up on onlycoins at worse, or pay for my college tuition at best.
+Your tip can end up on onlycoins at worst, or pay for my college tuition at best.